nokiatech/heif/README.md

 Note that in order to run the Java API you need to have the HEIF JNI library built in the earlier step (heifjni.dll or heifjni.so) in the Java library search path.

 ## Building Java API for Android:
-Prerequisites: Android SDK & NDK
+Prerequisites: Android SDK & NDK.
-Import the project files under heif/build/android into Android Studio and build the library
+Import the project files under heif/build/android into Android Studio and build the library.

 See **[wiki page](https://github.com/nokiatech/heif/wiki/I.-How-to-build-HEIF-Source-Code)** for more information and platform specific instructions.